AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 ```

 The caller will be expected to create a reader with the appropriate source file and pass it as an argument when creating a Lexer.
-As you can see, the Lexer will want to keep track of the line and column so that we can effectively report errors later.

 Next, let’s add a `Lex` function that returns a single token at a time.
 The caller will then be able to continuously call `Lex` until an EOF token is returned.
 First, let’s handle the case where we are at the end of the input file.